aybassiouny/mahdytech/content/blog/low-qps-higher-latency/index.md

 ### Data Store is Innocent

-First thing I did was converting Alvin into a ping-ping sever: if latency improves, then my implementation for Alvin or Data Store has a bug - nothing unheard of.
+First thing I did was converting Alvin into a ping-ping server, a server that does no request processing and once it gets a request, returns an empty response.
+If latency improves, then my implementation for Alvin or Data Store has a bug - nothing unheard of.
 This yielded the graph for the first experiment:

 <div class="infogram-embed" data-id="75e7d91d-4529-4983-bd33-5b72395fe642" data-type="interactive" data-title="Copy: Line Chart"></div>

-As the graph shows, there is no improvement, meaning that Data Store is not contributing to the latency hike, our suspect list is shortened to half:
+As the graph shows, there is no improvement when using a ping-pong server, meaning that Data Store is not contributing to the latency hike, our suspect list is shortened to half:

 1. Network call from `Client` to `Alvin`
-2. Netowkr call from `Alvin` to `Client`
+2. Network call from `Alvin` to `Client`

 Great!
 Our list is getting quickly smaller.
 I thought I was almost there.